informedcitizenry/6502.Net/README.md

 <tr><td><code>.repeat</code></td><td>One or more bytes</td></tr>
 </table>

-Multi-byte directives assemble in little-endian (least significant byte first).
+Multi-byte directives assemble in little-endian order (the least significant byte first), which conforms to the 6502 architecture.
 Data is comma-separated, and each value can be a constant or expression:
 ```
 sprite      .byte %......##,%########,%##......
 jump        .word sub1, sub2, sub3, sub4